 The Funds are designed for long-term investors.
-To discourage market timers and short-term and excessive trading, redemptions of shares of a Fund within 90 days of purchase will be subject to a 1.00% redemption fee (2.00% for the International Funds) of the total redemption amount.
+To discourage market timers and short-term and excessive trading, redemptions of shares of a Fund within 90 days of purchase will be subject to a 2.00% redemption fee (except shares of the Oberweis Micro-Cap Fund, Oberweis Small-Cap Opportunities Fund and Oberweis Global Opportunities Funds, which are not subject to redemption fees) of the total redemption amount.
 The redemption fee is deducted from the redemption proceeds and is retained by the Fund.
 The redemption fee also applies to exchanges within 90 days of purchase.